How Much Does Long-Term Care Insurance Cost?

 Here are a few examples of how age affects the cost of Long-Term Care Insurance:

-- A 70-year-old married man pays about $1,000 more annually than a 50-year-old married man with the same health and benefits.
-However, it may be difficult for the 70-year-old man to qualify for coverage at this age)
+2. A 70-year-old married man pays about $1,000 more annually than a 50-year-old married man with the same health and benefits.
+However, it may be difficult for the 70-year-old man to qualify for coverage at all.

-It's important to note that many insurance providers won't consider new applicants over age 79 for new policies.
-From an insurer's perspective, applicants at this age are statistically too risky to insure.
+It's important to note that many insurance providers won't consider new applicants older than 79 for new policies.
+From an insurer's perspective, these applicants are statistically too risky to insure.
 This is because a majority of people have or begin developing chronic health conditions by their late 70s.

 It may not make sense at first, but some insurance companies don't accept applicants under 40.
 You may ask, "Why wouldn’t a company accept a perfectly healthy person who may not need care for years?"